 Most people have other obligations.
 A career, family, study, exercise, social obligations and whatever pursuits you still have the energy to pursue in the time left over.
 They all jockey for your attention.
 It’s entirely possible that you’ll find – mere months after having completed your mindfulness course – that your focus is gone, your anxieties and depressions have returned and you’re feeling just as isolated as you did before taking the course.
 Before you know it, stress has you by the throat, and the mere thought “I should probably meditate”, instead of being a healthy alternative, becomes just another stressor.

-Inward Meditation Center is located on the Oudegracht aan de Werf 5, in one of the ancient cellars that were traditionally used to store goods.
+Inward Meditation is located at Oudegracht aan de Werf 5, in one of the medieval cellars that were traditionally used to store goods.
 You’re cordially invited to come and try us out!